SathyaBhat/sathyabh.at/content/weekly-notes-13-2024/index.md

     {{< fancybox "https://i.sathyabh.at/sb/weekly-notes" "callala-beach-jervis-bay-3.jpg" "The pristine Callala Beach at Jervis Bay" "Weekly Notes" >}}

-  * I do need to finish off my driving test to get my NSW Driving License and not have to rely on my Indian Driving License.

-* Overall, I enjoyed our road trip and look forward to revisiting the places, but for a longer period to relax some more.
-Here's a map of our roadtrip
+  * Given there were 6 of us, I booked a [people mover class SUV](https://www.carsales.com.au/people-mover/) - a Kia Carnival since most of the regular SUVs were designed for seating 5 people.
+I'm used to driving hatchbacks and small/medium SUVs but never such a large vehicle.
+We booked the car via our usual car rental service, GoGet and even though the car was the base spec, it had modern driving aids such as reverse parking cameras and adaptive cruise control which made it quite easy to drive, though reversing was a bit unsettling due to lack of visibility.
+Overall, I enjoyed our road trip and look forward to revisiting the places, but for a longer period to relax some more.
+Here's a map of our road trip

-  <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1tx6IZ7Kim_04lcpehuahdXo-RmBiep8&ehbc=2E312F&noprof=1" width="640" height="480"></iframe>
+    <iframe src="https://www.google.com/maps/d/u/0/embed?mid=1tx6IZ7Kim_04lcpehuahdXo-RmBiep8&ehbc=2E312F&noprof=1" width="800" height="600"></iframe>

 ### Music of the Week